BlackLight54/meeting-transcriber-exercise/README.md

 - One- and Few-shot prompting
 - System and user prompts
-- Separation of actions ~ ReActive Prompting
+- Separation of actions ~ Prompt-chaining, Chain-of-thought prompting

 ## Learnings